 business and corporation records

 Companies that issue securities or stock in California must file with the California Department of Business Oversight (formerly the California Department of Corporations).

 These are not companies traded on public stock exchanges like the New York Stock Exchange or NASDAQ.
 Rather they are private companies, often partnerships or small businesses, that have issued securities that other people or companies may purchase in private transactions.

-The companies issuing the securities have to file documents with the Department of Corporations describing the securities they've issued.
+The companies issuing the securities have to file documents with the California Department of Business Oversight describing the securities they've issued.

-The Department of Corporations also regulates and keeps files on securities brokers and dealers, investment advisers and financial planners.
+The California Department of Business Oversight also regulates and keeps files on securities brokers and dealers, investment advisers and financial planners.

-The Department of Corporations has an alphabetical index of all businesses in the state that have issued some form of stock or securities and filed documents related to the issuance.
+The California Department of Business Oversight has an alphabetical index of all businesses in the state that have issued some form of stock or securities and filed documents related to the issuance.

 In a file, (which sometimes is just a single sheet of paper), will be a listing of the company, its address, and the value of the securities being issued.

 In some cases the file may only be a letter of exemption in which the company is stating it does not have to file the disclosure documents about its stock issuance.